Apoullo/CEPGP_NoOfficerNote/README.md

 # CEPGP NoneOfficeNote

 CEPGP NoneOfficeNote is a plugin of CEPGP addon.
 It will store the EPGP record into the local instead of the office note.
 The members of the raid doesn't need to be at the same guild.
 It is convenient for teams which using Google sheet to record EPGP.

 # How to use
 ## Before raiding
 1. type /cepnon to show up the window.
 2. Click [Import Standings].
-3. Select and copy all the values ​​of the three fields of the Google sheet "ID EP GP", paste them into the [Import EPGP] window, and click [Import Standings].
+3. Select and copy all the values of the three fields of the Google sheet "ID EP GP", paste them into the [Import EPGP] window, and click [Import Standings].

 Note:
 1. After importing, the previous EPGP Traffic will be cleared.